xen-project/xen/docs/misc/xen-command-line.markdown

 Permit Xen to use "Always Running APIC Timer" support on compatible hardware in combination with cpuidle.
 This option is only expected to be useful for developers wishing Xen to fall back to older timing methods on newer hardware.

+### asid
+> `= <boolean>`

+> Default: `true`

+Permit Xen to use Address Space Identifiers.
+This is an optimisation which tags the TLB entries with an ID per vcpu.
+This allows for guest TLB flushes to be performed without the overhead of a complete TLB flush.

 ### ats
 > `= <boolean>`